WHAT IS DOUBLE GLAZING ?

 How are double glazed units structured?

-Double glazed glass have two panes of glass seperated by a layer of trapped air or Argon gas.
+Double glazed glass have two panes of glass separated by a layer of trapped air or Argon gas.
 The glass becomes well insulated so that little or no heat transfers between the glass.
 In addition to this, there is often a desiccant between the panes to absorb any stray moisture and stop fog from forming between them.
 The window or door glass can be clear or covered with a tinted or reflective coating.

 Benefits of Double Glazing: